Who we are

 The team behind Overland Expo comprises a diverse group of journalists, explorers, scientists, and artists, who have come together because of a common passion: traveling unknown parts of the world by vehicle or motorcycle.

 Much like participants who come from all over the world to attend Overland Expo, the team members gather from around the globe to make Overland Expo happen.
-The company is based out of Tucson, AZ along with its founding members, but most of the team live in other parts of the world: Colorado, California, Scotland, Wales, and Panama.
+The company is based out of Tucson, AZ along with its founding members, but most of the team live in other parts of the world: Colorado, California, Scotland, Wales, and transiting the Americas.
 Thanks to modern global connectivity, we can seamlessly coordinate across borders for this great event.